Earth and Planetary Magnetism

 Prof. Dr. Andrew Jackson

-Full Professor at the Department of Earth Sciences
+Full Professor at the Department of Earth and Planetary Sciences

 Head of Institute of Geophysics